skdonepudi/pytest-report-plus/docs/cli/generate-xml.rst

   **Accepted Values:** ``True``, ``False``

 - ``--xml-report``
   Specifies the path where the combined XML report should be written.
-  **Default:** ``None``
+Make sure the directory exists **Default:** ``None``
-  **Accepted Values:** Any valid file path (e.g., ``reports/final_report.xml``)
+  **Accepted Values:** Any valid file path (e.g., ``report_output/final_report.xml``)

 Usage Example
 -------------

 .. code-block:: bash

-   pytest --generate-xml True --xml-report reports/final_report.xml
+   pytest --generate-xml True --xml-report report_output/final_report.xml

-This will aggregate the test results from all discovered test cases and output a single JUnit-compatible XML report to `reports/final_report.xml`.
+This will aggregate the test results from all discovered test cases and output a single JUnit-compatible XML report to `report_output/final_report.xml`.

 Use Cases
 ---------